3D Mammography Services

 3D Mammography can improve the early detection by 40% -- putting an important and invaluable advantage in your hands when it comes to managing your well-being.

-The latest in breast cancer imaging detection technology, 3D Mammography, is available at Orange Regional Medical Center’s Ray Moody, M.D., Breast Center.
-The entire purchase of the 3D mammography equipment was made possible by Orange Regional Medical Center Foundation.
+The current gold standard in imaging detection technology, 3D Mammography is proudly offered at Orange Regional Medical Center’s Ray Moody, M.D., Breast Center, thanks to the generosity of the Orange Regional Medical Center Foundation.

 - Detect breast cancers earlier

 - Detect breast cancers that aren’t found by traditional imaging

 - Provide greater accuracy in pinpointing tumor size and location